emiljdd/Tweepy-SparkTwitterI/README.md

                      cl.accuracy(test)

- We obtained an .67 accuracy rate with a very simple classification piece of code that was provided for us.
+ We obtained a .67 accuracy rate with a very effortless classification piece of code that was provided for us.
  Getting the top 5 most relevant words is relatively simple:

                      cl.show_informative_features(5)